 TY: “Yes.
-I was the gate keeper for a while.
+I was the gatekeeper for a while.
 I had some challenges though.
 Smokey couldn’t stand cold.
-He came here from up North because he couldn’t stand the cold but he didn’t mind heat at all.
+He came here from up North because he couldn’t stand the cold, but he didn’t mind the heat at all.
 He would drink hot coffee or hot tea, depending on what phase of life he was in, all day, every day, regardless of the temperature.”

-“I have never been sooo embarrassed as I was in the middle of summer when it was 98 degrees and the humidity was very heavy.
+“I have never been so embarrassed as I was in the middle of summer when it was 98 degrees and the humidity was very heavy.
 He always wore his cowboy boots.
-Cowboy boots have a little bit of a heel and over time his achilles tendon shortened.
+Cowboy boots have a little bit of a heel and over time his Achilles tendon shortened.
 He couldn’t wear flat shoes or go barefoot.
 He couldn’t even wear tennis shoes because he was uncomfortable.”

 CHC: We recently talked with one of Smokey’s drivers, Mario Andretti.
 Andretti mentioned how secretive Smokey’s shop was.
 Smokey wouldn’t even let him in to get measured for the seat in his Daytona car.
 Was that how it really was or was Andretti blowing smoke?

 TY: “Oh no, NOBODY went in there.
 There were two big reasons.
 Number one, he was working on American big corporate secrets.
 They were the guys that installed the card readers, there were guards there… in the ’70s, he had electronic slide card locks.
 Really some sophisticated security to keep their secrets safe.”